yshp57/dsc-2-18-12-kitten-into-wheelbarrow-online-ds-pt-100118/README.md

 2. Use the comments in **css/place-kitty.css** to write the correct selectors to move each kitty into the wheelbarrow.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/css-kitten-wheelbarrow' title='CSS Kitten Wheelbarrow'>CSS Kitten Wheelbarrow</a> on Learn.co and start learning to code for free.</p>

+## Summary
+Well done!
+In this lab you practiced styling a web page using various CSS selectors!